andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 6 (Patrick Troughton)</sub>

-The second Doctor’s swan song, an ambitious epic which sometimes feels like Stanley Kubrick's Paths of Glory (I'm not kidding - and in fact, to my delight, I once observed as much to Frazer Hines).
-Overlong, but packs a real emotional punch, and introduces a ton of the show’s mythology.
+The second Doctor's swan song, an ambitious epic which sometimes feels like Stanley Kubrick's Paths of Glory (I'm not kidding - and in fact, to my delight, I once observed as much to Frazer Hines).
+Overlong, but packs a real emotional punch, and introduces a ton of the show's mythology.
 Patrick Troughton has never been better.

 Story 50; 10 episodes - The War Games

 # Season 7 (Jon Pertwee)

 The Third Doctor's first season brings Doctor Who into the marvelous world of color.
 Jon Pertwee was primarily a comic actor, so it came as a surprise to everyone (including him, a bit) when he played the role " as himself," drawing on his background as a Naval Intelligence operative during the war.
 He's supported by a marvelous cast, including Nicholas Courtenay as Brigadier Alistair Gordon Lethbridge-Stewart (if you liked Kate Stewart in New Who, this is her dad.)
 While I love the gentler side he shows in later seasons, Pertwee may be at his best in his first outing, still showing the immaturity and unpredictability which characterized his predecessor's "trickster" persona.

 None